owntheweb/static-nextjs-blog/posts/2009/do-it-with-drupal-seminar-in-new-orleans.md

 ### How does Open Atrium compare to basecamp?

 The Space Foundation marketing team uses basecamp to manage tasks and milestones and LOVES it.
-[Open Atrium](https://openatrium.com/) is an Druplish open source competitor for use as company intranets.
+[Open Atrium] *-link archived-* is an Druplish open source competitor for use as company intranets.
 Would I recommend that we switch to it now?
 No, not yet.
 However, I'll be keeping a pulse on the project's progress.
 It's very attractive, easy to setup, and customizable.
 Since it's based on Drupal, we can also build custom pieces for it to fit our needs if desired.

 ### How does Drupal work in the cloud?

-[Mercury](https://www.chapterthree.com/blog/josh_koenig/project_mercury_preconfigured_drupalvarnish_ec2_ami) is a very exciting project that currently runs using Amazon's Elastic Compute Cloud.
+[Mercury] *-link archived-* is a very exciting project that currently runs using Amazon's Elastic Compute Cloud.
 It's a solution to large scaled web projects.
 Point, click, then BAM!: Instant virtual servers are launched, ready to host optimized Drupal websites.
 This will be in my toolkit for when we need to handle huge spikes of web traffic.
 It's not a replacement for our hosting needs that are well covered with, but could supplement them on special occasions, cheaply.

 ### What are some cool modules, theme engines, and projects I can't live without?